TritonDataCenter/smartos-docs/docs/index.md

 [src]: https://github.com/TritonDataCenter/smartos-docs/

-## About Triton &amp; Joyent
+## About Triton

-SmartOS is a fundamental component of the [Joyent Triton Data Center](http://www.tritondatacenter.com/triton/) (Triton) product.
+SmartOS is a fundamental component of the [Triton Data Center](http://www.tritondatacenter.com/triton/) (Triton) product.
 Triton source and images are available for at no cost and powers several public and private clouds around the globe, namely the [MNX Public